LoginRadius/engineering-portal/content/guest-post/authenticating-flutter-apps/index.md

 In the `onPressed` callback of the `ElevatedButton` widget, you'll handle the validation of your form data.

-If the form is validated, you pass in your `userData` to the `registerUser` method from the `ApiClient` class for processing.
+If the form is validated, you pass your `userData` to the `registerUser` method from the `ApiClient` class for processing.

-If the response gotten is an error, you show a snackbar with the error message.
+If the response is an error, you show a snackbar with the error message.
 Otherwise, the user is redirected to the Login Screen.

 > In the following example, you've provided only a few user attributes as `userData`.
-To view the complete list of user attributes, please have a look at [the body parameters of the User Registration API here](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-user-registration-by-email/).
+To view the complete list of user attributes, please look at [the body parameters of the User Registration API here](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-user-registration-by-email/).

 ```dart
 Future<void> _handleRegister() async {